 Businesses continue telework, but non-essential travel can resume.
 Limitations on the number of people in the workplace may be eased, but social distancing measures should be maintained if possible.
 Continue to make accommodations for at-risk workers.

 Now, before you move from one phase to the next, it’s worth considering how to make the process as safe as possible.
 Employers must ensure that the workplace is as safe as possible.
 Measures may include:

 - Limiting business travel, and

 When putting together your recall procedures, plan for how and when employees return to the worksite.
 If every employee were to return on the same day, this could be overwhelming and potentially unsafe.
 Consider returning to work in phases, creating a plan for high-risk employees, and notifying the state unemployment office that you have recalled employees (this will help save on unemployment taxes).

 Once employees start returning to work, you will likely need to update or create policies to reflect the new normal.
 These may include adjusted paid-leave policies, relaxed attendance policies, and more flexible scheduling options.
 Finally, to ensure safety, consider offering on-site health screenings to your employees.
 This will help make the return-to-work process seamless and safe.

-If you require any assistance or consultation as you design and execute your organization’s return-to-work plan, please feel free to reach out to us.
+With an on-site nurse, companies will receive on-site assistance with navigating return to work policies and the health and safety guidelines that come with it.
+An on-site nurse is your helping hand when it comes to employee health, safety, and health protocol, and more!
+If you require any assistance or consultation as you design and execute your organization’s return-to-work plan, please feel free to reach out to OnSite Health to learn more.
 Help is just a phone call away!